sunvoxmusic/sunvoxmusic.github.io/README.md

 ## Update

-<http://sunvox.space> is unfortunately no longer functioning as a URL shortlink domain, but will be replaced as a promotional Sunvox website.
-Coming soon!
+<http://sunvox.space> is unfortunately no longer functioning as a URL shortlink domain, but has been replaced as a promotional Sunvox website.
+Check it out!

 ---